BrianMillerS/BrianMillerS/README.md

 ### Hi there and welcome to my profile! 👋

-I am Brian Miller, a data scientist based out of Denver, Colorado.
+I am Brian Miller, a data analyst based out of Denver, Colorado.
 I'm currently an analyst for Boston Scientific and have been working in analytics full time for four years.
 Driven by a genuine passion for continuous learning and problem-solving, I excel in sifting through substantial data sets and crafting machine learning models to enhance business decision-making.
 I have experience in:
 * Machine Learning
 * Bioinformatics
 * Python, SQL, R, Bash